Earth rainfall climatology: Australia

-Most of Australia is semi-arid or desert, making it the world's driest continent.
+Most of Australia is semi-arid or desert, making it the world's driest continent after Antarctica.
 The movement of the monsoon trough is linked to the peak of the rainy season within the continent.
 Northern portions of the continent see the most rainfall, which is concentrated in the summer months.
 During winter and spring southern Australia sees its maximum rainfall.
 The interior desert sees its greatest rainfall during spring and summer.
 The wettest spot is Mount Bellenden Ker in the north-east of the country records an average of 8000 mm per year, with over 12000 mm of rain recorded in the year 2000.
 While Melbourne is thought of as being significantly wetter than Sydney, Sydney receives an average of 1212 mm (47.8 in) of rain per year compared to Melbourne's 650 mm (25.5 in), although Sydney is significantly sunnier and receives less days of rain.

 New Zealand

-New Zealand's Cropp River has the 4th highest rainfall in the world with a 11499mm per year average.
+New Zealand's Cropp River has the 4th highest rainfall in the world with a 11,499 mm per year average.
 The river may be only 9 km long but it certainly punches above its weight in precipitation.